knowledgeupdate/indoors-floor-filter-js/README.md

 # indoors-floor-filter-js

 This is an ArcGIS API for JavaScript widget that lets you filter ArcGIS Indoors data to view a selected facility (building) and level (floor).
-Learn about ArcGIS Indoors and the ArcGIS Indoors Information Model (AIIM) [here](https://pro.arcgis.com/en/pro-app/help/data/indoors/get-started-with-arcgis-indoors.htm).
+Learn about ArcGIS Indoors and the ArcGIS Indoors Information Model [here](https://pro.arcgis.com/en/pro-app/help/data/indoors/get-started-with-arcgis-indoors.htm).

 ![demo video](./indoors-floorfilter-js-doc-video-demo02.gif "demo video")